Michael Jackson (wide receiver): Regular season

+Playoffs

 Death

 Jackson was killed in a motorcycle accident in the early morning hours of May 12, 2017.
 He was riding his motorcycle at high speed on US 51 in Tangipahoa, Louisiana when he struck the driver side of a vehicle that was backing out of a driveway.
 The high impact of the collision also killed the driver of the other vehicle, 20-year-old Destiny Alexus Gordon.